-The faculty sponsor for the physical therapy class holds an appointment in the Department of Physical Therapy and is appointed by the department chair on a rotating basis.
+The faculty sponsor for the physical therapy class holds an appointment in the Physical Therapy program and is appointed by the school chair on a rotating basis.
 The faculty sponsor should be notified of all extracurricular activities organized by the class.
 The faculty sponsor can assist with any special arrangements for activities or areas not normally available to students.
 A faculty sponsor may not serve as a sponsor for more than one class at the same time.

-Class of 2024 Bill Scott

 Class of 2025 Gerson De Leon

 Class of 2026 Letrisha Stallard

+Class of 2027 Nathan Hess